manasidek/Crowdfunding-ETL/README.md

 - In this phase, the data from phase 1 is transformed to make it more structured for analysis.
 The link to the data file is [backers](https://github.com/manasidek/Crowdfunding-ETL/blob/main/Data/backers.csv)

-- The transformed data is
+- The transformed data is:

 ![final_backers](https://github.com/manasidek/Crowdfunding-ETL/blob/main/Images/final_backers.png)